Regiment (United States Army): Infantry Regiment

+A final change was made in 1782, as it became clear the war would end soon and Congress continued to seek ways to cut costs.
+Washington successfully argued against many of their changes, noting that the British still had more Loyalists than he had Continentals and the ratio of officers to enlisted was too low.
+But in April, Congress once again removed the permanent positions of adjutant, quartermaster, and paymaster, requiring company officers to take on these added responsibilities.
+Congress partially reversed themselves in November by restoring the adjutant and quartermaster to permanent positions.

 Civil War

 The 21st Michigan Infantry, a regiment serving in the Western Theater.

 During the American Civil War the regiment was considered the fundamental unit of recruitment, training and maneuver of the Union Army.
 However, at the start of the war the Regular Army or United States Army (USA) consisted of just ten regiments of infantry, four regiments of artillery, and five mounted regiments.
 While the regular army was expanded to meet the challenge of the war, thousands more regiments were raised by the individual states as United States Volunteers (USV).
 Although modeled after the regular army, there were a number of differences between Regular and Volunteer regiments.

-Traditionally, recruitment in Regular Army regiments was handled on an individual unit basis: officers and non-commissioned officers (NCOs) were sent out into the area around the regimental headquarters and home station to recruit specifically for their regiment.
+Traditionally, recruitment in Regular Army regiments was handled on an individual unit basis: officers and NCOs were sent out into the area around the regimental headquarters and home station to recruit specifically for their regiment.
 The General Recruiting Service set up in 1822, with depots in major cities to funnel new recruits to the regiments, supplemented but could not wholly replace this system.
 Efforts during the Civil War to revitalize the GRS and add incentives to encourage enlistment in the Regular Army increased its size but could not overcome most Americans' desire to serve in the Volunteers.

 Volunteer regiments were raised under the authority of their state governor, who encouraged localities to form regiments.
 This was considered acceptable for what was originally considered to be a short war and also created strong bonds among the men who joined.
 Governors were also responsible for appointing USV regiments' field officers, and confirming the appointment of junior officers who were elected by the men of their company.
 In a large sense these appointments were for political purposes as they could be used to strengthen support for local politicians and allowed for the speedy organization of so many new regiments.
 It also resulted in many incompetent USV officers with no military experience being appointed, especially early in the war.
 Eventually, as casualties mounted and their constituents' complaints increased, governors took to issuing commissions on the basis of battlefield rather than political competence.